uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 Natural Spline
 ==================================================================================
 .. note::
-	* Since each region of a polynomia spline is fit with less data, often they show even more crazier behaviour near the boundaries than global polynomials.
+	* Since each region of a polynomial spline is fit with less data, often they show crazier behaviour near the boundaries than global polynomials.
-	* To alleviate these problems, **natural splines** model the function as a linear function for the leftmost and the rightmost knot points.
+	* To alleviate these problems, **natural splines** model the function as a linear function for the left of the leftmost and the right of the rightmost knot points.
 	* We use the notation :math:`N_i(x)` instead of :math:`h_i(x)` to emphasis that we're working with a natural spline.

 .. tip::